MichelMichels/MichelMichels/README.md

 ### Hello 🌍!

-For software adventures, opportunities and other inquiries: contact me at `michel@miche.ls`.
+For software adventures, opportunities and other inquiries: contact me at `michel 'at' miche.ls`.